ruvnet/ds.js/README.md

 ## Practical Applications

-DS.js can be used for a wide range of language model applications:
+DSPy.ts can be used for a wide range of language model applications:

 - **Question Answering**: Build QA systems with context retrieval and answer generation
 - **Text Classification**: Create classifiers for sentiment, topics, or custom categories